Personalising cancer care with digital cancer PROMs

 The Cancer Companion app was offered to patients for completing their PROMs and symptom tracking electronically.
 This helped to create a much easier and user-friendly avenue than using paper for data capture.
 Patients were invited to download the app and participate in the study in which they were asked to complete PRO measures for tracking key symptoms like pain, fatigue, and changes in mood.

-Impact of digital PROMs
+Impact of digital cancer PROMs

 Benefits for patients and healthcare providers